nathanieldeines/digital-share/index.md

 ## [Digital Art History](https://share.getty.edu/display/DAH)

+### About This Demonstration
-**Hello Sharers!
-Transcriptions "R" Us is a demonstration of just one possible way to process crowdsourced transcriptions into usable data.
-This is not meant for general users, but rather to provide Digital Sharers a window into some of the more interesting aspects of this method, as well as reveal some of the issues and questions this method provokes.**
+Hello Sharers! *Transcriptions "R" Us* is a demonstration of **just one possible way to process crowdsourced transcriptions** into usable data.
+This is **not meant for general users**.
+This is **something special we whipped up just for you Digital Sharers**  to provide a window into some of the more interesting aspects of crowdsourcing transcriptions, as well as reveal some of the issues and questions this method provokes.

 ### Instructions